Aran-Fey/programming-advice/source/beginner-project-structure.rst

 There are two key points to making the imports in your project work correctly:

-1. Strict separation of files that are *imported* and files that are *executed* by the user.
+1. Strict separation of files that are *executed* by the user and files that are *imported* by your code.
 2. Putting the importable files in a place where python can find them.

 This can be achieved by organizing your files like this::